Cheek Enhancement Surgery Cost and Procedure Guide

 A cheek enhancement aims to add volume to the cheeks through either implants or fat grafting.
 By adding volume to the cheeks, it can create a more youthful appearance.
-In addition, a cheek enhancement can also help improve the proportions of the face, particularly if you feel your cheeks are too small for your nose and chin.
-The enhancement can be tailored to your facial shape through the use of different sized implants to achieve the most aesthetically pleasing result.
+In addition, a cheek enhancement can also help improve the proportions of the face, particularly if patients feel their cheeks are too small for your nose and chin.
+The enhancement can be tailored to the facial shape through the use of different sized implants to achieve the most aesthetically pleasing result.

-You may choose to have cheek augmentation surgery if you:
+Patients may choose to have cheek augmentation surgery if they:

-- Feel your cheeks appear thin or sunken
+- Feel the cheeks appear thin or sunken

 - Want to restore a loss of volume due to ageing

-- Feel your cheeks are too small for your nose and chin
+- Feel the cheeks are too small for the nose and chin

 Cheek enhancement surgery may not be for everyone for several reasons.
 Ideal cheek enhancement candidates include those who are: